 In this review, we will discuss the latest findings regarding the changes in gut microbiome associated with AUD, and how they contribute to the development and progression of the disorder.
 We will further discuss the potential mechanisms through which gut dysbiosis leads to implications on health outcomes.
 Additionally, we will delve into the potential therapeutic approaches targeting the gut microbiome for the treatment of AUD, such as probiotics, prebiotics, dietary interventions and fecal transplantation.
 By considering the gut microbiome when evaluating and treating individuals with AUD, clinicians may be able to improve the health outcomes of these patients and reduce the burden of disease associated with AUD.

-METHODS
+METHODLOGY

 A comprehensive literature search was conducted using the PubMed database to identify relevant articles for this review.
 The following search terms were used: "gut microbiome," "alcohol use disorder," "alcohol abuse," "alcohol consumption," "microbiota," and "microbiome."
 This review focused on articles published in the English language between 2010 and 2022, to ensure the inclusion of recent research while capturing significant developments in the field.